splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 HTTP semantic convention changes
 ===================================

-The following table covers the HTTP OpenTelemetry (OTel) attributes that changed from version 1.0 to version 2.0 in the Splunk Distribution of OpenTelemetry Java and .NET agents.
+The following table covers the current HTTP OpenTelemetry (OTel) attributes that changed from version 1.0 to version 2.0 in the Splunk Distribution of OpenTelemetry Java agent.

+.. _note:
+    Until the release of version 2.0 of the OpenTelemetry Java agent, this list is subject to change.

 .. list-table::
    :header-rows: 1